EleutherAI/math-lm/blog/main.md

 The first step in developing Llemma was to assemble a large, high-quality dataset of mathematical and scientific content.
 Minerva used 38 billion unique tokens consisting of arXiv and math web pages.
 Our dataset, the Proof-Pile II, contains arXiv, web data, and code for a total of 55B unique tokens.

+The Proof-Pile II is a successor to the original [Proof-Pile](https://huggingface.co/datasets/hoskinson-center/proof-pile), a smaller dataset of mathematics documents.

 <img src="./dataset.png" width="35%"/>

 For the arXiv portion of the Proof-Pile-2, we use the RedPajama arXiv subset.
 Our web and code subsets, on the other hand, are new.
 We describe them below.